 As for setbacks – they help too.
 I always say, when one door closes, another one opens.
 Think about the doors that have shut in your life and where you are now – do you see the reason why yet?
 If not, you will soon.

 An affirmation like this is good for turning negative thoughts around and helping you to look on the bright side of your situation.

 True!
 Because you can always make that choice.
 And you should always make that choice.
 Think about goals you’ve achieved, things you’ve done that you never thought you would.
 No matter how big or small.
 There is something you can be proud of.
 This affirmation can help boost confidence and self-esteem, but ‘proud of myself’ can be swapped with anything you want, and choose, to be!

-They’re not lies.
 They describe what you’re living today, but in a positive and inspiring way.